rolling-scopes-school/tasks/react/modules/tasks/performance.md

 - Year selector to change displayed year for all countries, with highlight on updated data - **15 points**
 - Searching countries by name using a search bar - **10 points**
 - Sorting countries by population (selected year) or name (asc/desc) - **10 points**
-- Using useMemo to memoize filtered, searched, sorted countries and selected columns - **10 points**
+- Using useMemo to memoize searched, sorted and selected columns - **10 points**
-- Using useCallback to memoize event handlers for filtering, searching, sorting, and column selection - **10 points**
+- Using useCallback to memoize event handlers for searching, sorting, and column selection - **10 points**
 - Using React Suspense for data loading and fallback UI - **10 points**

 ### Penalties